How to Think Bigger: For Coaches

 Coach: What else doesn’t feel as great as you’d like it to?

-It’s like you’re in a dark room with a flashlight and you start pointing at every single thing that’s inside that room, trying to discover all that is there.
-Questions of Width explore all parts of a domain, thus giving you more items and things to play with.
+It’s like you’re in a dark room with a flashlight pointing at everything one by one.
+Questions of width explore all parts of a particular topic, giving you more to play with.

-Questions that go deep usually wouldn’t help paint a bigger picture, unless the depth of the question is something that is relatable to everybody.
+Questions that go deep wouldn’t necessarily help paint a bigger picture—unless the depth of the question is relatable to everybody.

 Here’s an example: